Mastering Trail Fartlek: Boost Speed, Strength, and Agility on the Trails

 Cool-downEasy (RPE 2-3)10 min easy jog, followed by 5 min of gentle stretching (hamstrings, calves, hips).

-• Adaptive cues (if you use a pacing app) can tell you when you’re entering the ‘hard’ zone, helping you stay consistent across varying terrain.
+• Smart feedback (via a pacing app) alerts you when you’re entering hard territory, helping you stay steady across shifting ground.

 References